theovier/athena/README.md

 and check your /target folder for the newly generated jar files.

+### macOS
+Please note that (even when run from within your IDE) you need to add the VM option flag `-XstartOnFirstThread` to make the application window appear on macOS.

 ## Contribution
 Feel free to open pull-requests or discuss ideas about the project.